faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Linear Learner](/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programatically on AWS.
 - [Multiple Linear Regression with XGBoost](/mlr-with-sklearn): Determine life expectancy based on a number of features with a sizeable number of missing features.
 This uses SKlearn and XGBoost algorithm.
 - [XGBoost with Amazon SageMaker](/xgboost-with-sagemaker/): Exploratory data analysis, model training, and deployment to an endpoint, and inference.
 This dataset contains missing data.
-- [Hyperparameter optimization (Scikit-Learn & XGBoost]: Ride sharing use prediction based on a number of parameters.
-Here we use gridsearch for hyperparameter optimization of a XGBoost based model.
+- [Hyperparameter optimization with scikit-learn & XGBoost]: Ride sharing use prediction based on a number of parameters.
+Here we use gridsearch, random search, and bayesian optimization for hyperparameter selection of a XGBoost based model.

 ## Software Development:
 - [Futures market algorithmic trading system](/algo-trading-system): This quite simple algo was developed in TradeStation EasyLanguage to trade Wheat futures 420 minutes time frame.
 It was developed in 2017 using walk-forward and monte carlo techniques, incubate in 2018, live for 2019-2020 and retired in 2021 when it hit its pre defined stop/retirement point.